 3.3 VRM Cooling & Overclocking Stability

-A high-performance VRM doesn’t just need to exist—it needs to stay cool under pressure.
+A high-performance VRM also needs to stay cool under sustained load.
 When your CPU starts pulling serious current—whether from a multicore workload, software compilation marathon, or an ambitious overclock—the VRM has to deliver stable power without turning into a stovetop.

 Good motherboards take this seriously, including heatsinks made from finned aluminum or even heatpipe-linked cooling blocks to dissipate heat from the VRM zone.
 This isn’t just for show—when VRMs overheat, they trigger voltage throttling, or worse, complete system shutdowns to prevent hardware damage.